 Our Board of Directors is currently comprised of nine (9) talented directors, three (3) of whom are women, with diverse skill sets and professional backgrounds as reflected in their biographies beginning on page 12.
 Under our Amended and Restated Bylaws (the "Bylaws"), the Board of Directors has the authority to determine its size and to fill any vacancies.
-Effective December 31, 2021, Francesca Ruiz de Luzuriaga retired from the Board of Directors, and, as a result, the Board decreased its size from ten (10) to nine (9) members.

 The Board of Directors, elected annually by our shareholders, oversees the business and management of the Company.
 Members of the Board monitor and evaluate the Company's business performance and advise on strategic direction through regular communication with the CEO, other key members of management, and by participating in Board and Board committee meetings.
-Corporate review sessions are also provided to Directors to give them more detailed views of specific areas of our business, including targeted presentations, operational visits and facility tours.
-The Board is committed to sound and effective corporate governance policies and high ethical standards
+Corporate review sessions are also provided to Directors to give them more detailed views of specific areas of our business.
+The Board is committed to sound and effective corporate governance policies and high ethical standards.